yegor256/blog/_posts/2016/apr/2016-04-26-why-inputstream-design-is-wrong.md

 Obviously, method overloading in interfaces is a code smell.
 An interface with more than **three methods** is a good candidate for refactoring.
-If methods overload each other&mdash;it's serious trouble.
+If methods overload each other---it's serious trouble.

 Interfaces must be small!